The Angantyr model for Heavy-Ion Collisions in PYTHIA8: From wounded nucleons to exclusive final states

 \subsection{Multi-parton interactions in a \pA\ collision}

-We now turn to the case of a \pA\ collisions and imagine the target proton interacting absorptively with two nucleons in the nuclei.
+We now turn to the case of a \pA\ collision and imagine the projectile proton interacting absorptively with two nucleons in the nuclei.
 To be true to the \pythia MPI model we should simply redefine the overlap function using the matter distribution of the two target nucleons.
 In principle this can surely be done, however, technically we found it almost forbiddingly difficult.

 \FIGURE[ht]{